Night attack at Târgoviște: Preparations for war

-The Turks
+Turks

 Mehmed sent messengers in all directions to assemble an army, "which in numbers and armaments must have been equal to that which he had employed on the siege of Constantinople."
-On 26 April or 17 May 1462, the sultan moved with his army from Constantinople with the objective of conquering Wallachia and annexing the land to his empire.
-The Sultan himself wrote in a letter addressed to one of his grand viziers, that he took 150,000 men with him.
+On 26 April or 17 May 1462, the sultan moved with his army from Constantinople with the objective of conquering Wallachia.
+The Sultan himself wrote in a letter addressed to Ibrahim Bey of Qaraman that he had gone on the expedition with 15 tumens, a Turco-Mongol military unit traditionally consisting of 10,000 men at full strength.
 The Greek historian Laonikos Chalkokondyles wrote of Mehmed's army as "huge, second in size only to the one that this sultan had led against Constantinople."
 He estimated the force at 250,000, while the Turkish historian Tursun Bey mentioned 300,000.
 The same numbers were put by an anonymous Italian chronicle found in Verona, believed to have been written by a certain merchant named Cristoforo Schiappa.
 A letter of a Leonardo Tocco to Francesco I Sforza, duke of Milan, wrote that Mehmed had recruited 400,000 men from Rumelia and Anatolia, with 40,000 being constructors of bridges armed with axes.
 A smaller estimate of the size of the Turkish forces was made by the Venetian envoy at Buda, Tommasi, who mentioned a regular force of 60,000 and some 30,000 irregulars.
 These consisted of the janissaries (the elite slave troops); infantry soldiers; sipâhis (the feudal cavalry); saiales (the sacrificial units composed of slaves who would win their freedom if they survived); Akinji (the archers); silahdârs (the custodians of the sultan's weapons who also protected the flanks); azabs (the pikemen); beshlis (who handled the firearms) and the sultan's personal bodyguards.
 Vlad's half-brother, Radu the Handsome, who willingly served the sultan, commanded 4,000 horsemen.
 In addition to this, the Turks brought with them 120 cannon, engineers and workers that would build roads and bridges, priests of Islam (ulema) and muezzin, who called the troops to prayer, astrologers who consulted Mehmed and helped him make military decisions; and women "reserved for the night pleasures of the men."
-Chalcocondyles reported that the Danube shipowners were paid 300,000 gold pieces to transport the army.
+Chalkokondyles reported that the Danube shipowners were paid 300,000 gold pieces to transport the army.
 In addition to this, the Ottomans used their own fleet that consisted of 25 triremes and 150 smaller vessels.